by Jeff Blakley

 Also living in Warrensburg were John Collins Christopher and his wife, Minnie Claire.
 She was a sister of John Charles Baile and her husband was a prominent real estate investor.
 Another person of interest in Warrensburg was Nancy Jane Baile Roop, the wife of Ezra Roop.
 Nancy was the older sister of John Charles (J. C.) Baile and the mother of John A. Roop, who figures into the story after J. C. came to Miami.

-J. C. apparently came to Miami in about 1907 with his nephew, John A. Roop.
+J. C. apparently came to Miami in about 1907 with his cousin, John A. Roop.
 They immediately started investing in real estate, buying the Richardson Grove in January 1908 from Charles O. Richardson, who was nearly 91 years old, for the very low price of $500.
 That sale caused a bit of a controversy at the time.
 The real estate agent in charge of the sale was J. H. Tatum, one of the Tatum Brothers who were behind the Miami Land & Development Co., the developers of Detroit (later Florida City) and who was a third cousin, once removed, to Russell F. Tatum, the first mayor of Homestead.
 By 1910, the former Richardson Grove was known as the Musa Isle Fruit Farm and it was owned by Baile & Roop.
 Baile’s brother-in-law, Joseph C. Christopher (husband of Baile’s sister Minnie) came to visit in 1908 and no doubt invested some of his money in Miami real estate and probably staked J. C. in some his ventures.

 J. C. Baile hit the ground running when he arrived in Miami.
 He solicited funds from Miami businessmen to build a highway from downtown Miami up through the Gen. Samuel C. Lawrence estate, past the pumping station at the head of the Everglades and then connecting to the Allapattah Road.
 There was an Allapattah section in Miami before there was an Allapattah Road in South Dade.
 Baile, who lived in Lemon City, north of Miami, agreed to furnish the poles and place them if the Miami electric utility would furnish power to his part of town.
 In 1908, J. C. and Florence Haden of Cocoanut Grove (of Haden mango fame) worked together to send fruits and vegetables to the Michigan State Fair, held in Detroit from September 3 – 5.
 By the summer of 1909, J. C. was a director of the Subtropical Laboratory Association, which was formed to support the research station in Miami that had been supported by the U.S. Bureau of Plant Industry.
 Funding for the station was eliminated after the 1906 hurricane that struck Miami and a severe freeze in December of that year.
 Another director of the Subtropical Laboratory Association was Walter Waldin, a prominent real estate investor and the brother of Bernhardt “Barney” A. Waldin of Homestead.

 During this time period, J. C. worked with the Tatum Brothers to acquire a tract of land east of Goulds that is variously given as anywhere from 400 to 1,000 acres.
 There were at least three people who were partners with Baile in this venture: William H. Owens, William L. Burch, and Thomas E. Cheatham.
 Who is associated with J. C. in his Baile Farm venture depends on which source is consulted.
 William H. Owens was a truck farmer who boarded with Charles W. Smith, who lived on 9th street in the 1910 census of Miami.
 Smith was a wealthy automobile dealer from Lawrence, Kansas who had 300 acres of tomatoes on the Baile Farm.
-William L. Burch was a truck (vegetable) farmer, who had retired from the Brenner line, built the launch Sallie and in 1903 “began regular excursions” up the Miami River.
+William L. Burch was a truck (vegetable) farmer, who had retired from the Benner line (a merchant shipping line based in New York City), built the launch Sallie and in 1903 “began regular excursions” up the Miami River.
 Thomas E. Cheatham owned a tailoring business in Miami and was the brother of J. Hubbard Cheatham, a wealthy merchant.
 They were natives of Viriginia and had come to Miami from Bartow, Florida in 1898 to serve the needs of the Spanish-American War soldiers in town at that time, according to an article by Howard Kleinberg published in the Miami News as the “363rd in a series of articles about early Miami.”
 The Cheathams lived in South Side, which, before it was taken over by the building boom of the early 2000s, was a wealthy residential area with numerous mansions west of Brickell and south of S.W.
 8th St.

 Baile very likely did not use much of his own money to finance his ventures, a tactic that was (and still is) very common.